 Fireworks are part of the fun of the 4th, and I enjoy them a lot.
-They have a long history, going back centuries in China, and everywhere the making of them has been a secret craft, protected by guilds and handed down in families.
-To my eye, the Japanese produce the best aerial fireworks and Italians the best ground displays.
+They have a long history, going back centuries in China.
+Making them has been a secret craft, protected by guilds and handed down in families.
+To my eye, the Japanese produce the best aerial fireworks and Italians and Mexicans the best ground displays.

-Anyway you set them off, fireworks induce an altered state of consciousness that is exhilarating and sometimes a little scary.
-I think of them as blooming flowers in fast motion. (the Japanese word for them is hanabi, meaning “fire flowers.")
-Fireworks are dangerous.
-One general piece of advice is: never live near a fireworks factory; they have a way of blowing up.
+Any way you set them off, fireworks induce an altered state of consciousness that is exhilarating and sometimes a BIT scary.
+They remind me of flowers blooming in fast motion.
+(The Japanese word for them is hanabi, meaning “fire flowers.”)

-For a festive 4th, follow these tips from the National Fireworks Safety Council:
+For a festive 4th, follow these tips from the National Safety Council:

 Andrew Weil, M.D.